Chase Sapphire Reserve Dining Credit Guide & List

 Chase Sapphire Reserve Dining Credit Restaurant List San Francisco and Bay Area

 San Francisco and the broader Bay Area maintain strong representation in the Exclusive Tables program.
-Eligible restaurants appear throughout the city, from the Financial District to the Mission, along with options in Oakland, Palo Alto, and surrounding neighborhoods.
-Here's a list of all the eligible San Francisco spots as of July 2026:
+Eligible restaurants appear throughout the city, from the Financial District to the Mission, along with options in Oakland, Healdsburg, and St. Helena.
+Here's a list of all the eligible San Francisco spots as of the July 07, 2026 update:

 1. Angler San Francisco